Divisibility rule: Divisors Ending in 1, 3, 7, or 9 in base 10

 The piece wise form of D(n) and the sequence generated by it were first published by Bulgarian mathematician Ivan Stoykov in March 2020.

+Divisors that are powers of a factor of the base

+For D in base b, where there exists some $n\in \N$, and $d|b$ such that $D = \left(\frac{b}{d}\right)^n$, the following is a test to check if some number u is divisible by D. Take u' equal to u truncated to the lowest n digits in base b.
+The divisibility of u by D is the same as the divisibility of u' by D. Multiply u' by $d^n$, if the number of trailing zeros in the product is greater than or equal to n, then u is divisible by D. Truncating u is not strictly necessary but is generally faster.

 Proofs

 Proof using basic algebra

 Many of the simpler rules can be produced using only algebraic manipulation, creating binomials and rearranging them.
 By writing a number as the sum of each digit times a power of 10 each digit's power can be manipulated individually.

 Case where all digits are summed

 This method works for divisors that are factors of 10 − 1 = 9.

 Using 3 as an example, 3 divides 9 = 10 − 1.
 That means $10 \equiv 1 \pmod{3}$ (see modular arithmetic).
 The same for all the higher powers of 10: $10^n \equiv 1^n \equiv 1 \pmod{3}.$ They are all congruent to 1 modulo 3.
 Since two things that are congruent modulo 3 are either both divisible by 3 or both not, we can interchange values that are congruent modulo 3.
 So, in a number such as the following, we can replace all the powers of 10 by 1: